RHSecurityCompliance/contest/README.md

 shell, but Ansible remediation cannot do this.
 So we need a simple side-channel that can run `chage` **after** ansible-playbook finishes.

+## License

+Unless specified otherwise, any content within this repository is distributed under the GNU GPLv3 license, see the [COPYING.txt](COPYING.txt) file for more.